jboss-mobile/unified-push-helloworld/README.md

 Also takes some time and skim the [contributor guide](http://aerogear.org/docs/guides/Contributing/)

-## Questions?

-Join our [user mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-users) for any questions or help!
-We really hope you enjoy app development with AeroGear!

 ## Found a bug?

-If you found a bug please create a ticket for us on [Jira](https://issues.jboss.org/browse/AGPUSH) with some steps to reproduce it.
+If you found a bug please create a ticket for us on [Jira](https://issues.jboss.org/browse/MP) with some steps to reproduce it.